 University College degree program students have the opportunity to earn credit hours toward their degree while completing a practical experience outside the classroom.
 A field experience is a project-based endeavor, while an internship is meant to be an exposure to a new career field.
-A maximum of 8 credits can be earned in any combination of a field experience and/or internship.
+Four credit hours can be earned in any combination of a field experience and/or internship.
 This option is only available to Junior and Senior students and requires a UT GPA of 2.5.